Pandaqi/Wanna-Jam-2024/devlog.md

 Now we combine the elements for the first time to get our first prototype: monsters move in, we row around converting stuff, and we must survive.

 @TODO

-We can also create a slightly different prototype with just the rowing.

-* First, just create a race in a straight line, start to finish.
-The main challenge is timing your inside/outside rows well, but you still convert stuff too.
-(Which other players or yourself can then pick up for a certain bonus or not.)
-And, of course, there could be rocks or whatever placed on the parcours, and water currents.
-* Then, for extra challenge, randomly draw a path, and turn it into a curved race.